My Research I have MANY searches on my site for famous people with reactive attachment…

 G has some natural talents.
-She is very personable.
-She can talk to anyone.
-She is honing her craft in hair, nails, and makup.
-She is good with kids (for the most part) and she is tenacious.
+She is very personable and can talk to anyone.
+Lately, she has been honing her craft in hair, nails, and makeup.
+Also, she is good with kids (for the most part) and is tenacious.
 She had, at one point, decided to go to cosmetology school.
 That would eliminate the need for taking the ACT and she could be successful, have a career, and be able to live on her own (with some guidance).
-The last little bit, though, she has declared her intent of pursuing criminal justice.
+The last little bit, though, she has declared her intention of pursuing criminal justice.
 The things she is interested in (Judge, Federal Marshall, Forensics, etc) is just not in her wheelhouse.

 In an effort to help her understand, I pulled up an ACT prep site.
 I read off the simple grammar questions (what is a colon, what is an apostrophe, what is a pronoun) and she did not know any of the answers.
 She was so sad after I went through a few questions and she did not have the answers.
 I explained what the ACT test was versus the Compass test and that one had to have a certain score and one was just a placement test.
 This did not go over well….so she retreated to her room.
 What I did not realize was was that she was in her room, crying.